pygame/pygame/docs/reST/tut/newbieguide.rst

 you run into trouble.
 Instead, fire up the interpreter and play with the problem for a few hours, or use print statements and debugging tools to find out what's going wrong in your code.
-Get into the habit of looking things up in the official _Python Docs, and Googling error messages to figure out what they mean.
+Get into the habit of looking things up in the official `Python documentation`_, and Googling error messages to figure out what they mean.

 This may sound incredibly dull, but the confidence you'll gain through your familiarity with python will work wonders when it comes time to write your